arscan/dotfiles/README.md

 ---
 I've extended the functionality here past what is typically in dotfile projects to not only copy over dotfiles, but also install and configure the entire environment.
+I was tired of reconfiguring / reinstalling everything that I want each time I set up a new machine, and this seemed like a good solution.

  Things are organized so that I can install only the parts that I want based on the machine that I'm using.
 Its centered around topics, just like Holman's dotfile project, but it prompts you before you install each topic.
-I was tired of reconfiguring / reinstalling everything that I want each time I set up a new machine, and this seemed like a good solution.
+This suits me well, as I generally have a couple of distinct types of installs that I want to manage (desktop, laptop, VM), and it doesn't make sense to install everything on each machine.

 I used Holman's for quite a long time, but I figured it was about time I came up with my own.
 His is also somewhat tilted towards ruby development, which I don't ever use.